Photo: Priscilla Grant on graduation day from the Medical Office Administration program at Herzing College Ottawa

 Here are the highlights from our conversation.

-Q: Can you share a little about your background and where you're from?
+Q: Can you tell us a bit about yourself?
 What were you doing before heading back to school?

 Priscilla: I am originally from an island in the Caribbean called Saint Lucia.
 I spent most of my childhood there.
 At the age of 17, I graduated from high school, and then went on to community college.